 Active lifestyles and clear aligner treatment

-- Avoid hits and harm to your beautiful smile and aligner treatment.
+- Avoid hits and harm to your beautiful smile and stay on track with your aligner treatment plan.

-- Still commit to your weekly sports routine.
+- Still commit to your weekly sports routine, whether thats lifting weights or other forms of exercise.

-Not to worry, we’re in complete support of Impress patients with an active lifestyle, and in fact, we’ve been lucky enough to support some sporting tennis stars through their aligner treatment too.
+Impress patients enjoy the benefits of eating and drinking as normal, and continuing with their active lifestyle.
+With much more freedom than traditional metal braces, and less pressure on your teeth and gums.
+In fact, we’ve been lucky enough to support some sporting tennis stars through their aligner treatment too.

 We’ve compiled an article all about sports and aligners, so you’ve got the right guidance to truly be a clear aligner champion.